 - 1/3 cup unsalted almond butter Or any nut/seed butter you like; will alter flavor

 - 1/2 cup chopped raw walnuts

 - Preheat oven to 350 degrees F and line an 8x8 baking pan with parchment paper.

 - In a mixing bowl whisk together the oat flour, cocoa powder, baking soda, cinnamon, and salt.

 - Place the bananas in a small bowl, and mash with a fork.
 It's fine to have a few larger pieces remaining.
 Measure to make sure you have 1 cup of mashed banana.
 Add the maple syrup, coconut sugar, vanilla, and almond butter, and stir vigorously until combined.

 - Pour the wet mixture into the dry, and stir to combine.
 Fold in the walnuts.

 - Transfer batter to prepared pan, and bake for 30 to 35 minutes or until a toothpick inserted in the center comes out clean.

-- Allow brownies to cool in the pan for 30 minutes, then lift out by the parchment paper.
-Let sit until completely cool, and cut into 16 squares.
+- Let brownies rest in the pan for 30 minutes, then lift out by parchment paper.
+Allow to cool completely, then cut into 16 squares.